owebeeone/datatrees/README.md

 Node(
     class_or_func,          # Class or function to bind *field_names,           # Direct field mappings
+    use_defaults=True,      # Use defaults from the source class/function
     prefix='',              # Prefix for injected fields
     suffix='',              # Suffix for injected fields
     expose_all=False,       # Expose all fields